MichaIng/DietPi-Docs/docs/software/webserver_stack.md

 === "Quick start"

-    The first thing to do in order to check Redis is working properly is sending a PING command using redis-cli:
+    The first thing to do in order to check Redis is working properly is sending a PING command:

     ``` bash
     redis-cli ping